 Family involvement is an essential component of treatment in Ascend.
 Parents are expected to participate in the intake process and provide the team with client’s comprehensive developmental, educational, medical, social and familial history and related reports.
 Parents are also expected to attend twice monthly Parent DBT/Support Group., as well as participant’s initial and final treatment team meetings.

 Ascend Lite is predominately a group-based program.
-However, treatment incorporates individual therapy, executive functioning support, family therapy and every other week medication evaluation and monitoring as needed to support individual needs and goals.
+However, treatment incorporates individual therapy, executive functioning support, family therapy, and case coordination with outside psychiatrists.
 In addition, we strongly recommend that parents participate in a twice monthly DBT/Support group designed to support parents in their role of parenting a young adult with mental health struggles.
 Parents are routinely asked to participate in the initial development of treatment planning by providing developmental, educational, familial, medical and social history of their young adult child and participating in the initial and/or final treatment team meeting.

 To assess progress made and the efficacy of the program, treatment team meetings with the client and staff begin within two weeks of the client entering the program and occur every 6 weeks through the course of treatment.
 In these meetings, overall progress is discussed, areas of concern are identified, and discharge/continuing care plans are made and revised.
 Progress is assessed largely based on the long-term and short-term goals that the client sets at the outset of treatment.
 Graduation from the program generally occurs when the client is routinely meeting 80% or more of their weekly short-term goals.Learn More about our Ascend Lite Groups